An introduction to the categorical p-adic Langlands program: Categorical local Langlands in the case l not p

 \begin{rem} As in Remark~\ref{rem: expect Linfty is a kernel}, we expect that the functor $\mathfrak A_G$ of Conjecture~\ref{conj:categorical local l not p} should be given by the (derived) tensor product with a kernel.
 In the case ~$G=\GL_n$ this expectation was first made explicit by E.H.\ in~\cite{hellmann2020derived}; here for the Iwahori block of $L$-representations of~$\GL_n(F)$, the functor is expected to be given by the derived tensor product over the Iwahori Hecke algebra with the Iwahori invariants in the Emerton--Helm--Moss local Langlands correspondence in families. \end{rem}

 Conjecture~\ref{conj:categorical local l not p}, as stated, is rather imprecise.
 A much more precise version is stated by Zhu as~\cite[Conj.\ 4.5.1]{zhu2020coherent}.
-(In that statement there is also no restriction to locally $p$-torsion representations, and the target category is the Ind-coherent sheaves on an algebraic $\cO$-stack, of which our stack $\cX_{F,G}$ is the $p$-adic completion.)
+(In that statement there is also no restriction to torsion representations, and the target category is the Ind-coherent sheaves on an algebraic $\cO$-stack, of which our stack $\cX_{G,F}$ is the $p$-adic completion.)
 The analogous conjecture in the case of $L$-coefficients has been made independently by E.H.~\cite{hellmann2020derived}.
 When $G$ is split, and continuing to work with $L$-coefficients, an analogous conjecture was made, yet again independently, by Ben-Zvi--Chen--Helm--Nadler~\cite{benzvi2020coherent}, who furthermore construct the restriction of the conjectural functor to the Iwahori block.
-This restriction (and an extension of it to the general case of unipotent parameters) was also constructed independently by Hemo--Zhu~\cite{hemozhu}.
+This restriction (and an extension of it to the general case of unipotent parameters) was also constructed independently by Hemo--Zhu~\cite{zhu2025tamecategoricallocallanglands}.
+We remark that when $G$ is not of the form~$\GL_d$ (for some~$d$), the functor~$\mathfrak A_G$ depends on the choice of auxiliary data (e.g.\ a pinning and associated Whittaker data, in the case that $G$ is quasi-split).
+There should be line bundles on the stack $\cX_{G,F}$ that allow one to twist between the functors arising from different choices of auxiliary data (see~\cite[Rem.~4.5.7]{zhu2020coherent}).